dmd/mictools/iris-config-generator/README.md

 # iris-fmriprep Configuration Generator

+> [!CAUTION]
+> This entire tool was [vibe coded](https://en.wikipedia.org/wiki/Vibe_coding) with [Claude Code](https://www.anthropic.com/claude-code).
+No human has ever looked at the source code.
+>
+>  Be sure the YAML output makes sense to you before actually using it.
+>
+> It **cannot** read or change your files - it only gets the filename listings.

 A web-based tool for generating YAML configuration files for iris-fmriprep processing.
 This tool helps users create properly formatted configuration files by providing an intuitive interface for mapping scan names to BIDS-compliant naming conventions and configuring fMRIPrep processing options.

 ## Features